modelica/fmi-cross-check/FMI-CROSS-CHECK-RULES.md

 To submit per exported FMU stored on the repository:

 - `{Model_Name}.fmu`: The FMU.
-If the FMU cannot be provided (e.g. because it contains critical intellectual property), submit a file {Model_Name}.nofmu.
+If the FMU cannot be provided (e.g. because it contains critical intellectual property or requires a license), submit a file {Model_Name}.nofmu.
 The README file shall contain information about how to get access to that FMU directly from the exporting tool vendor.

 - `{Model_Name}_ref.csv`: Reference solution as computed by the exporting tool.